gyroflow/gyroflow/README.md

 ## Features
 - Real time preview, params adjustments and all calculations
-- GPU processing and rendering
+- GPU processing and rendering, all algorithms fully multi-threaded
-- Fully multi-threaded
 - Rolling shutter correction
 - Supports already stabilized GoPro videos (captured with Hypersmooth enabled) (Hero 8 and up)
 - Supports and renders 10-bit videos (up to 16-bit 4:4:4:4 for regular codecs and 32-bit float for OpenEXR - works directly on YUV data to keep maximum quality)
 - Customizable lens correction strength
 - Render queue
 - Keyframes
+- Ability to create custom settings presets
+- [OpenFX plugin](https://github.com/gyroflow/gyroflow-ofx) (eg. for DaVinci Resolve), which allows you to apply stabilization in video editor without any transcoding
 - Visual chart with gyro data (can display gyro, accel, magnetometer and quaternions)
 - Visual display of smoothed quaternions
-- Real time offset adjustments
-- Two optical flow methods
-- Two offsets calculation methods
 - Modern responsive user interface with Dark and Light theme
 - Adaptive zoom (dynamic cropping)
 - Support for image sequences (PNG, OpenEXR, CinemaDNG)